nightbot/docs/commands/variables/querystring.md

 Title: QueryString
 */

-The querystring variable prints anything a user types after a command, but in url-encoding.
+The querystring variable prints a url-encoded string of the user's text after a command.
 This is useful when combined with the urlfetch variable in cases where data is being passed to a server via querystring.

 ## Usage